koopa1338/nvim-conf/README.md

 #### Language servers

-For now the language servers are configured in `after/plugin/_lspconfig.lua`.
-This is a big *TODO* on my list to make this as convenient as possible to setup and automatically pickup installed language servers.
 To install a Language server use the `:Mason` command for the interface or install shorthand with `:MasonInstall <language server name>`.
+If you want custom options or didn't install the server via mason you have to add it to `lsp_custom.lua` (see `lsp_custom.lua.example`)